DeschutesDesignGroupLLC/perscom-docs/docs/about.md

 the go.
 With our comprehensive platform, you can simplify your personnel management processes and focus on what's truly important - your mission.

 Join the revolution in personnel management and see the difference PERSCOM.io can make for your organization.
-Sign up for a [demo](https://perscom.io/register) today and take the first step towards a more efficient and effective way of managing your personnel.
+Sign up for a 7-day free
+[trial](https://perscom.io/register) today and take the first step towards a more efficient and effective way of managing your personnel.